 At DS Services, all procurement associates who deal directly with our suppliers are encouraged to report all violations of law and company policy to their supervisors, including suspected slavery or human trafficking.
 DS Services also provides a toll-free hotline to all associates who wish to report various issues on an anonymous basis, including ethical and legal violations.
 Procurement associates who have knowledge of a supplier engaging in slavery or human trafficking and fail to report it may be subject to discipline, up to and including termination.

-DS Services strives to include in all of its purchasing agreements and purchase order terms and conditions with direct suppliers, thus verifying that they comply with all applicable laws and regulations, including those protecting human rights.
+DS Services strives to include representations in all of its purchasing agreements and purchase order terms and conditions with direct suppliers, thus verifying that they comply with all applicable laws and regulations, including those protecting human rights.
 Although DS Services does not currently require all of our suppliers to specifically certify that materials incorporated into their products comply with laws regarding slavery and human trafficking of the country or countries in which they are doing business, DS Services is committed to reviewing and revising its supplier contracts and arrangements to help ensure that our suppliers' products (including any material incorporated in the product) fully comply with all laws, including human rights laws, and that the supply chain is free from risk of human trafficking or slavery.

 If DS Services becomes aware of any possible risk that a supplier is not acting ethically with regards to human rights it will perform an internal audit.
 Because DS Services does not believe this risk in its supply chain is significant, DS Services has not audited its suppliers for compliance.
 DS Services currently is reviewing its internal procedures in this regard and may institute an appropriate internal auditing process, or a third party audit process, in the future for any suppliers that it determines present a risk of human rights violations.
 DS Services reserves the right to verify that all of our suppliers are in compliance with all applicable agreements, laws and regulations, including the protection of human rights and the enforcement of ethical labor practices.